MikeHopley/ftl-ships-strategy/index.md

 On Hard, venting below 50% oxygen makes enemies less likely to target weapons or cloaking.
 Run the weapons crew to sensors and momentarily depower the Glaive Beam **just** before enemy weapons fire; this [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being hit.

-Distress beacons are less good than usual -- probably still better than an unmarked beacon, but maybe worse than a guaranteed fight.
+Distress beacons are less good than usual&thinsp;&mdash;&thinsp;probably still better than an unmarked beacon, but maybe worse than a guaranteed fight.

 ### Balance Mod